Older publications that are no longer current can be found in our Archived publications page

 A guide on how to use the APS Values and Code to make ethical decisions in the APS.

 The policy sets out arrangements for the management of executive remuneration, including an approval process for remuneration proposals above a notional amount

-This guide has been developed to assist HR practitioners to review and improve their guidance material and procedures for reporting and dealing with suspected breaches of the Code.
+This good practice guide has been developed to assist human resource practitioners in agencies to review and improve their guidance material and procedures for reporting and dealing with suspected breaches of the Code.

 Our Reconciliation Action Plan aims to establish a culturally competent, diverse and inclusive organisational culture within the Commission and promote, influence and lead the embedding of a culturally competent, diverse and inclusive organisational culture across the APS.